TabCasterOrg/TabCasterClient/README.md

-# StreamClient3 - Android UDP Streaming Client
+# TabCaster Steam Client - Android UDP Streaming Client For TabCaster

 An open-source Android application for ultra-low latency screen streaming over UDP.
 The client automatically discovers streaming servers on the local network and provides a seamless fullscreen streaming experience.

+It is the companion application to TabCaster server.
+Both are required in order for you to use TabCaster.

 ## Table of Contents